alexch/deck.rb/README.md

 * we use RedCarpet to process markdown, which doesn't work exactly the same as RDiscount... for example:
   * indented code blocks under a bullet point may need to be indented more
   * code blocks must be separated from the previous text by a newline
+* slide scaling isn't perfect; sometimes either resizing or reloading will improve the layout

 ## TODO

 * fix title tag (base it off of presentation name or something)
 * scale images to fit on the page
 * if no files are specified, use either './showoff.json' or all `.md` files under current directory
 * deck.json config file
 * config options: